 Lisa Nachmias Davis

-Clinical Visiting Lecturer in Law
+Visiting Clinical Lecturer in Law and Supervising Attorney

 Lisa Nachmias Davis is a Visiting Clinical Lecturer in Law at Yale Law School where she co-directs the Nonprofit Organization Law Clinic.
 She maintains a solo practice with an office in New Haven, Connecticut.
 Her practice includes both planning for individuals (estate planning and administration, elder law, planning for those with disabilities) and advising nonprofit organizations.
 She has been certified as a “Certified Elder Law Attorney” (“CELA”) by the National Elder Law Foundation (note: such certification is not officially recognized in Connecticut, which does not yet recognize elder law as a “specialty.”)
 Ms. Davis serves on the Executive Committee of the Connecticut Bar Association Elder Law Section.
 She is a member of the National Academy of Elder Law Attorneys and is an affiliate member of the National Alliance on Mental Illness.
 She received her B.A. from Yale College in 1982 and her J.D. from Yale Law School in 1990, following which she held a clerkship with Justice David M. Shea of the Connecticut Supreme Court.